Georgi Lazarov: Cherno More

 On 9 June 2025, Lazarov signed a contract with Cherno More Varna.
 He completed his First League debut on 18 July 2025 in a match against Lokomotiv Sofia.
 Six days later, he made his UEFA Conference League debut in a match against İstanbul Başakşehir.
 On 27 July 2025, he secured Cherno More's first league win of the season by scoring both goals for the 2–1 win over Botev Plovdiv.
 He was selected for man of the match in the local derby match against Spartak Varna, played on 16 August, and won by Cherno more with Lazarov scoring 1 of the goals for the 3:1 league win.

 International career

 Lazarov received his first call-up for Bulgaria U21 in August 2025, after a perfect start of the season with Cherno More.
 On 5 September 2025, he scored a brace on his debut for Bulgaria U21 in a 2027 UEFA European Under-21 Championship qualification match against Gibraltar U21, in which Bulgaria won 3–0.

 Personal life

 Lazarov is wearing hearing aids as he is found with hearing loss in early age, after contracting smallpox.
+On 22 March 2026, during the ceremony of Bulgarian Footballer of the Year, he received the special award "Lion heart Trifon Ivanov" for his inspirational story.